Introduction – The 218W R03 Box Mod By SofGod

 So where does that leave us?
 Well…my time spent with the SofGod R03 218W Box Mod this week reveals the fact that they clearly have some expertise in the field of electronics.

-Every time I review a product I feel as if I’m saying, it’s the best this or it’s the best that…ever.
+Every time I review a product I feel as if I’m saying, it’s the best vape mod or it’s the best that…ever.

 Seriously though, vape products improve by leaps and bounds every day it seems and I’m so excited to be a part of it all!
 Here I sit with this metal brick of a mod, very, very rough around the edges and for sure, places that will need work but man, oh man, could this be the fastest Ramp time ever.